-All Spark shareholders are encouraged to participate in the annual meeting either in person or virtually via an online annual meeting platform, where shareholders can vote, ask questions and watch the meeting via webcast.
+All Spark shareholders are encouraged to participate in the annual meeting including virtually via an online annual meeting platform, where shareholders can vote, ask questions and watch the meeting via webcast.
 Shareholders can also electronically appoint and direct proxies to vote on their behalf at the annual meeting.